 Other Audi Concept Cars

 Like the e-tron GT, Audi gave the Avus a sports car look and feel.
 It was a two-door coupe with a 6-speed manual transmission.
-While the Avus never made it to production, the aluminum architecture was adopted and first appeared in the Audi A8 in 1994.
+While the Avus never made it to production, the aluminium architecture was adopted and first appeared in the Audi A8 in 1994.

 After the Avus, Audi introduced another concept car, the Rosemeyer, which was also a sports styled two-door coupe.
-It was displayed at several international auto shows in the 2000s, but unlike the Avus it was never intended to be put into production.
-It was built simply to showcase the Audi brand.
+It displayed at several international auto shows in the 2000s, but unlike the Avus it was never intended to be put into production.
+It was built merely to showcase the Audi brand.

 Shared e-tron Features

 All indications are that Audi is very serious about putting the e-tron GT Concept into production.
 Several of its concepts will have been proven by 2020 in the other e-tron models.

 For example, all the e-trons features separate electric motors for the front and rear axles.
 The electronic control system coordinates the drive between the axles as well as left and right wheels making each of them a genuine “Quattro.”